Does Ireland implement an autonomous sanctions regime?

 Yes.
-The Garda (Police) National Immigration Bureau maintains a database containing information about individuals subject to travel sanctions.
-As well, the Central Bank of Ireland has access to the EU consolidated list and a UN Sanctions Committees list relating to terrorism.
+The Garda (Police) National Immigration Bureau possesses a database that contains information about individuals that are subject to travel sanctions.
+The Central Bank of Ireland also has access to the EU consolidated list and a UN Sanctions Committees list relating to terrorism.

 Are there any other lists related to sanctions?

 Does Ireland have a licensing or authorisation system in place?

 Yes.
 Ireland provides an Online Export Licensing Application System included in the Export Licensing Unit website, which is controlled by the DJEI.
 The Export Licensing Unit itself is responsible for managing controls on the exports of dualuse items, military items and items that are destined for countries to which trade sanctions apply.
 The Control of Exports Act, 2008 places controls on the export of such prohibited goods.